$L_2$-variation of L\'{e}vy driven BSDEs with non-smooth terminal conditions

-\begin{thm} Assume $(\xi,F)$ satisfies ($A_{\xi}$) and ($A_F$).
-Then the BSDE (\ref{beq}) has a unique solution $(Y,Z) \in S\times H .$ \end{thm} This assertion can be found in Tang and Li \cite[Lemma 2.4]{Tangli} and in Barles, Buckdahn and Pardoux \cite[Theorem 2.1]{bbp}.
+This assertion can be found in Tang and Li \cite{Tangli}, Lemma 2.4 and in Barles, Buckdahn and Pardoux \cite{bbp}, Theorem 2.1.
 We next cite the stability result of \cite{bbp} comparing the distance between solutions to the BSDE (\ref{beq}) with different terminal conditions and generators.